mbadikyan/matlab_project/README.md

 `mean_value_line` is a simple yes or no for the script to fit a horizontal line corresponding to the mean value of the data.

 `data_trend_type_fit` can take on 'poly' or 'hp_ridge' as its value.
 So far, this is also the only row with comments, which can be an underscore separated list of hyperparameters for the fitting algorithm (integers for 'poly', floats for 'hp_ridge').
+The fitted line for each hyperparameter value will show up on the same plot for comparison.

 `xlabel` and `ylabel` take string inputs in the 'value' column.